jakob-bebop/trnsd/index.md

 )
 ```

-Presumably, this could give good performance if `create_some_object` and
+Presumably, this means great performance if `create_some_object` and
-`check_something` involved API calls or similar.
+`check_something` involve API calls or similar OI-bound operations.

 ## Error handling
 Both `tr_async` and `tr_par` return a Promise, and errors are handled in a